Click on a topic below for quick and easy access to important resources:

 - Witnesses – There is no statutory basis for appointing counsel at state expense for a witness:

-- And IDS does not pay for most GALs.
+- IDS also does not pay for most GALs.

 All appointments must comply with IDS Rules and Policies.